GoogleCloudPlatform/spanner-data-validator/spanner-data-validator-java/README.md

 2. The type of the range field (only UUID, int32 and int64 are currently supported)
 3. The coverage (as a percentage) across the range field type space

+### BigQuery for reporting

+blah blah

 ### Specifying coverage

+blah blah

+### Estimating the number of workers

+Don't just rely on auto-scaling.
+Based on a rough estimate of how much data you think will be processed by the validation job, allocate Dataflow VMs appropriately.

+Blah blah.

+### Coming up with number of partitions

+blah blah

+### Use max(key column) to constrain overall partition range

 blah blah